Sending Practice (Experimental)

 Timing chart

-Your most recent keying (top row) compared with the target message (bottom row).
+Your most recent keying (bottom row) compared with the target message (top row).

 Signal detection (debug)